The-Marcy-Lab-School/aws-cloud9-github-setup/README.md

 2. Back in your Cloud9 terminal, choose a location for your working directory and run `git clone <https_url>`, using the URL you copied from the previous step.
 Then `cd` into that project.

-3. Once your repo can been cloned down, use the Cloud9 IDE to update the README.md (you can work on the `master` branch).
-Add a 3-4 sentence bio about yourself.
+3. Once your repo can been cloned down, use the Cloud9 IDE to update the README.md (you can work on the `master` branch). **Add a 3-4 sentence bio about yourself**.
 Be sure to save the file.

 4. Push the changes back up to Github using best practices:
 ```sh